 In February 2016, the FASB issued ASU 2016-02, "Leases."
 The ASU requires most leases to be reflected on the balance sheet.
 The ASU is effective for fiscal years beginning after December 15, 2018.
-The Company is currently evaluating the impact of the ASU.
 The adoption of the new lessee model is expected to have material impact on the Company's condensed consolidated financial statements.

-In March, 2016, the FASB issued ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting," which simplifies several aspects of the accounting for employee share-based payment transactions, including the accounting for income taxes, forfeitures, and minimum statutory tax withholding requirements, as well as classification in the statement of cash flows.
+In March 2016, the FASB issued ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting," which simplifies several aspects of the accounting for employee share-based payment transactions, including the accounting for income taxes, forfeitures, and minimum statutory tax withholding requirements, as well as classification in the statement of cash flows.
 The ASU is effective for fiscal year beginning after December 15, 2016 and early adoption is permitted.
 The Company will not early adopt this ASU.
-The Company is currently evaluating the impact, if any, that the ASU will have on its condensed consolidated financial statements.
+The Company is currently evaluating the impact of the ASU and the adoption of the ASU will not have a material impact on its condensed consolidated financial statements.